docker/docs/engine/swarm/swarm-tutorial/index.md

 Machine](/machine/overview.md) to create the swarm nodes (see [Get started with Docker Machine and a local VM](/machine/get-started.md)), then follow the tutorial for all multi-node features.
-For this scenario, you run commands from a Docker for Mac or Docker Desktop for Windows host, but that Docker host itself is _not_ participating in the swarm.
-After you create the nodes, you can run all swarm commands as shown from the Mac terminal or Windows PowerShell with Docker for Mac or Docker Desktop for Windows running.
+For this scenario, you run commands from a Docker Desktop for Mac or Docker Desktop for Windows host, but that Docker host itself is _not_ participating in the swarm.
+After you create the nodes, you can run all swarm commands as shown from the Mac terminal or Windows PowerShell with Docker Desktop for Mac or Docker Desktop for Windows running.

 ### The IP address of the manager machine